 PAINT

 - You will quickly learn that no two artists use the exact same set of paints.
 Some use 20 or even 40 colors, while others use far fewer.
 Some extensively use black pigments while others adamantly avoid them.
 Some use an array of pre-mixed greens, while others mix their own.
 It goes on and on.
+Over time you will discover your preferences.

-- BEGINNERS: I recommend the DaVinci brand because they are beautiful, professional-grade paints at a reasonable cost.
+- BEGINNERS: I recommend DaVinci brand because they are beautiful, professional-grade paints at a reasonable cost.
 Plus, they are made here in CA!
 To start with, only one tube of a type of black (such as Neutral Tint, Payne's Grey, Indigo, or Perylene Green) is needed.
 Not only does this save on expenses, but you can learn watercolor techniques and how to paint a full range of values without the complication of multiple colors.
 Try mixing the paint with different amounts of water to obtain light, medium, dark, and darkest dark values.
 Try putting a reference photo in black & white so you can focus on values (how light or dark an area is), and do several simple paintings with just that one color.
 Once you are comfortable, replace the black with just 3 colors: 1 each of a yellow, red, and blue (ex.
-Hansa Yellow Medium PY97, Permanent Rose PV19, and French Ultramarine PB29), and do simple paintings with just those 3 to begin to learn mixing.
-Master artist Stan Miller has excellent lessons on this on YouTube.
+Hansa Yellow Medium PY97, Permanent Rose PV19, and French Ultramarine PB29), and do simple paintings with just those 3 to begin to learn color mixing.
+Master artist Stan Miller has excellent lessons on his YouTube channel.
 Another useful challenge is to work with only 1 cool and 1 warm color, such as French Ultramarine and Burnt Sienna.

 - CLASS PALETTES have the following DaVinci colors: Perylene Maroon PR179 (earth red), Burnt Sienna Deep PR101 (earth orange), Raw Sienna Deep PY42 (earth yellow), Arylide Yellow FGL PY97 (cool yellow), Arylide Yellow Deep PY65 (warm yellow), Benzimida Orange PO62 (orange), Rose More PV19/PR188 (warm red), Permanent Rose Quinacridone PV19 (cool red), Alizarin Crimson Quinacridone PV19 (crimson), Quinacridone Violet PV19 (magenta), Ultramarine Violet PV15 (violet), Ultramarine Blue PB29 (warm blue), Cobalt Blue PB28 (middle blue), Cerulean Blue Hue PB15/PW6 (cool blue), Cobalt Turquoise PB36 (turquoise), Phthalo Green PG7 (cool green), Sap Green PG7/PY42 (warm green), and Indigo PB27/PV19 (dark blue).